ansible-collections/ibm_zos_core/docs/source/modules/zos_apf.rst

     The timestamp (\<timestamp\>) used in the default marker follows the '+%Y%m%d-%H%M%S' date format

-    The timestamp (<timestamp>) used in the default marker follows the '+%Y%m%d-%H%M%S' date format

     | **required**: False
     | **type**: str
     | **default**: /* {mark} ANSIBLE MANAGED BLOCK <timestamp> \*/